learn-co-curriculum/cssi-prework-intro-python/README.md

 >>> print name
 ```

 On the first line, we assigned the variable name to store Kevin.
 On the next line, we reassigned the value of the variable name to store Carl.
 Each variable can only store one value.
-This is because at it's core a variable is an assigned space in memory, which can only be occupied by one value.
-So when we print name on the last line, we will the most recent value that was assigned to name: Carl.
+This is because at its core, a variable is an assigned space in memory which can only be occupied by one value.
+So when we print name on the last line, we will print the most recent value that was assigned to name: Carl.

 ### Exiting the Interpreter